- September 15, 2017Book Launch: “Tertutupnya Pemikiran Kaum Muslimin” Translation of: The Closing of Muslim Mind by Robert R Reilly

-Book Launch: “Jalan ke Mekah” Translation of: Road to Mecca by Muhammad Asad
+Book Launch: “Jalan ke Mekah” – A translation of Road to Mecca by Muhammad Asad

 December 30, 2018